JetBrains/jpa-buddy-documentation/database-connections/database-connections.md

 ### Microsoft SQL Server

-The default Microsoft SQL Server schema is “dbo”.
+The default Microsoft SQL Server schema is "dbo".
 To connect to the non-default scheme in Microsoft SQL Server, you should follow the steps described below:

 1. Create a login: